CanadianShield/CustomClaimProvider/README.md

 5. Response

 This response will send to Entra ID.
-We define the claim and the value.
+Define the claim and the value.
 <p align="center" width="100%">
     <img width="70%" src="./images/LogicApp-Manager-5.png">
 </p>